Adebukola Oladipupo

-Adebukola Oladipupo or Bukola Oladipupo (born May 23, 1994) is a Nigerian actress who debuted on MTV Shuga.
+Adebukola Oladipupo or Bukola Oladipupo (born May 23, 1994) is a Nigerian Actor who debuted on MTV Shuga.

 Life

 Oladipupo was born in London and educated in Lagos.
 She has two siblings.
 Oladipupo had her primary education in Bellina Nursery and Primary School Akoka, Lagos.
 She also attended Babcock High School and Caleb International School for her secondary education.
 She studied Management Information Systems at Covenant University and also studied drama in other courses.
 Oladipupo inspiration to go into acting came when she was still an undergraduate at Covenant University during a church service when the pastor told them to turn their talent into skills.